Applying for a New License (Teen Drivers) in FloridaPage Overview

 Driving Restrictions and Behind-the-Wheel Practice

-With your learner's license in your possession, you can only drive during daytime hours for the first 3 months.
+With your Florida learner's permit in your possession, you can only drive during daytime hours for the first 3 months.
 After this time, you will be allowed to drive until 10 p.m.

 You must always be with a licensed driver who is at least 21 years old and is sitting in the front passenger seat.